Prerequisite for High Performance

 Let’s unpack this idea a little more.

-The Zombie state of mind is a fear based mode of survival, characterized by a low capacity to cope with whatever internal or external forces are making life feel uncomfortable.
+If these archetypes are constellations of attitudes, beliefs, and behaviors all existing along a spectrum, then the Zombie state of mind is a fear based mode of survival, characterized by a low capacity to cope with whatever internal or external forces are making life feel uncomfortable.

 Here’s an example: